VandyHacks/workshop1-2025/README.md

 You'll Learn:
 * How to create agentic workflows using the Gemini Python API.
-* How to creare tools for task automation.
+* How to create tools for task automation.
 * How to integrate tools into an AI agent's reasoning.

 # Setup